rakeshkumar-tw/codigo-mantra/README.md

 # Overview

-This is a project which was developed for the CS50 web course final project.
+This is a project which was developed for the Assignment project.
 The application contained within is a CMS-style blog site where developers can publish their blog articles and comment on other developers' articles in addition to other options.